Expandi vs HeyReach

 • Are you willing to pay per seat, or would a flat rate for unlimited senders save you money at scale?

-In short, here's what we recommend:
+In short, here is what we recommend:

 Expandi gives teams and agencies control over every step of their LinkedIn outreach.
 Its Smart Campaigns with 10 actions and 10 conditions let you build if-then sequences that adapt to prospect behavior, from profile visits and post likes to email opens and InMail availability.
 With dedicated country-based IP addresses, account warm-up protocols, and cloud-based operation, Expandi emphasizes account safety alongside personalization.
-At $99/seat/month, it works for small-to-mid-sized teams, but costs climb when you're managing 10, 20, or 50 LinkedIn accounts.
+At $99/seat/month, it works for small-to-mid-sized teams, but costs climb when you are managing 10, 20, or 50 LinkedIn accounts.

 HeyReach was designed for agencies and sales teams that need to scale LinkedIn outreach across many senders.
 Its defining feature is unlimited LinkedIn accounts with auto-rotation for one flat fee, meaning you can connect 50 or 100 senders to a single campaign without per-seat pricing eating your margins.
 The unified inbox lets one person manage replies across all those accounts, and integrations with Clay, Instantly, and Smartlead connect LinkedIn outreach to the broader go-to-market stack.
 HeyReach trades some of Expandi's campaign-builder depth for simplicity and scale.

-Expandi vs. HeyReach vs. ZoomInfo at a glance
+Expandi vs HeyReach vs ZoomInfo at a glance

 Expandi